datacarpentry/image-processing/episodes/08-connected-components.md

 [the *Thresholding* episode](07-thresholding.md)
 by counting the pixels in the binary mask.
 But here we want to calculate the area of several objects in the labeled image.
-The scikit-image library provides the function `skimage.measure.regionprops` to measure the properties of labeled regions.
+The scikit-image library provides the function `ski.measure.regionprops` to measure the properties of labeled regions.
 It returns a list of `RegionProperties` that describe each connected region in the images.
 The properties can be accessed using the attributes of the `RegionProperties` data type.